An autumn passage migrant and occasional winter visitor

 They are very similar in size and shape to a common sandpiper but have a much darker back which in summer is much greener in appearance than in winter.
-They have quite a distinct white eye stripe which is visiable from some distance, if you look closely you can ven see it my long range photograph.
+They have quite a distinct white eye stripe which is visiable from some distance.
+They are nervous, wary birds that are difficult to get close to.